VanMeysorng/Movie-Similarity-AI-Application/README.md

 ** Setup Environment

->> Ensure PySpark is installed (If not, install it using pip install pyspark).
+>> - Ensure PySpark is installed (If not, install it using pip install pyspark).
->> Download and extract the MovieLens 100k dataset into a directory, e.g., SparkCourse/ml-100k/.
+>> - Download and extract the MovieLens 100k dataset into a directory, e.g., SparkCourse/ml-100k/.

 ** Usage
-Running the Application:

 Launch the application using Streamlit:
 >> **streamlit run main.py**